User Tools

 • tap Select folder:

-• tap the sharing button
+• tap sharing button and select Export GPX:

 Deleting